 OPEN 10am to 3pm, 7 days a week, March to October.

-We recommend that people pay with debit or credit, but we will accept cash.
-The person at admissions will be behind a plexiglass shield.
 There will be a hand wash station available before you get to admissions.
 People will be asked to wash their hands before they come into the farm.

 ARE YOU ILL?
 CARING FOR ELDERLY OR VULNERABLE?